DIY Food Photography Backgrounds

 Here’s a photo of a loaf of bread that Alex made (isn’t he amazing?) on a vinyl tile background.

-I’m so excited with how these turned out and it’s nice to have some other options in my photography set up!
+I’m so excited about how these turned out and it’s nice to have some other options in my photography set up!
 I was getting a little bored with my current backdrop so it was fun to switch it up.